wangjie212/TSSOS/README.md

 ```

 ## Contact
-If there is any problems, you can contact: wangjie212@mails.ucas.ac.cn.
+If there are any problems, you can contact: wangjie212@mails.ucas.ac.cn.